Skip to main content

 }'

-If you prefer a no-code approach, you can skip the custom middleware entirely.
-Make (formerly Integromat) can receive Rodz webhooks and forward formatted messages to Slack without writing a single line of code.
-Our Make automation guide walks through the full setup.
-It is a great option for teams without a dedicated developer or for prototyping a signal pipeline before investing in a custom solution.
+If you’d rather skip the custom middleware, Make (formerly Integromat) can receive Rodz webhooks and forward formatted messages to Slack without writing a line of code.
+The Make automation guide walks through the full setup.
+It’s a good option for teams without a dedicated developer, or for prototyping a signal pipeline before committing to a custom build.

 FAQ